renacin/BramptonTransitAnalysis/README.md

 # BramptonTransitAnalysis
-An analysis into brampton transit bus location data
+An analysis into the City Of Brampton transit bus location data